Kotlin/kotlinx.coroutines/docs/flow.md

 	at ...
 -->

-> Note that we had to use a fully qualified name of [kotlinx.coroutines.withContext][withContext] function in this example to demonstrate this exception.
-A short name of `withContext` would have resolved to a special stub function that produces compilation error to prevent us from running into this problem.
+> Note that we had to use a fully qualified name of the [kotlinx.coroutines.withContext][withContext] function in this example to demonstrate this exception.
+A short name of `withContext` would have resolved to a special stub function that produces a compilation error to prevent us from running into this problem.

 #### flowOn operator

-The exception refers to [flowOn] function that shall be used to change the context of flow emission.
+The exception refers to the [flowOn] function that shall be used to change the context of the flow emission.
-The correct way of changing the context of a flow is shown in the below example, which also prints names of the corresponding threads to show how it all works:
+The correct way to change the context of a flow is shown in the example below, which also prints the names of the corresponding threads to show how it all works:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">